1 Then drew near unto him all the publicans and sinners for to hear him.

 The last parable digs a little deeper.
 The elder brother represents the Jewish people who remained solid and hung onto God but became self-righteous, proud and eventually ended up far from God (like the Pharisees)

-Jesus was attempting to get the point across to the Pharisees and others that anyone who is lost or moved away from God is just as important as those who love and believe in God (after crucifixion, Jesus).
+Jesus was attempting to get the point across to the Pharisees and others that anyone who is lost or those who have moved away from God are just as important as those who love and believe in God (and after the crucifixion, believed in Jesus).

-Unfortunately, most of the Pharisee’s didn’t listen or take advantage of changing their ways.
+Unfortunately, most of the Pharisee’s didn’t listen or take advantage of Jesus’ warnings to change their ways.

 I ask you Lord, to place the lost along my path, those you know I can help.
 Guide me and give me the words that would touch their hearts and open their eyes to you or to hear your call.

 Help me to realize that not every person I talk to wants to be rescued.
 Help me also to remember that “I” am not the one to save people, you do that.
-My job is to seek the lost and show/lead them the way to be found.
+My job is to pray and seek the lost and then show them to the way to be live once found.
 Unfortunately, not all will accept that offer.

 I will praise and glorify your name each and every day.
 I will continually be on the watch for the lost and tell them of the good news of Jesus Christ.

-I will continue to pray for those who do not know you, praying they will see the light before it’s too late.
+I will continue to pray for those who do not know you, praying they will hear your call..

-Thank you Father for loving each and every person in this world and that every one of them have exactly the same option of finding Christ and receiving salvation.
+Thank you Father for loving each and every person in this world and that every one of them have exactly the same option of finding Christ and receiving salvation, as I did.

-In the name of Jesus Christ, I pray.
+In the name of Jesus Christ, our Saviour, I pray.